arb/white-out/README.md

     - "censor" - replaces the value with a string of "X"s.
     - "remove" - completely removes the key from object
     - Anything else will be treated as a `RegExp` definition and will be passed into `new RegExp`.
+- `[root]` - an object string path that will be used when the censor algorithm starts.
+Useful for censoring only a subsection of the entire `data` object.
+Defaults to `undefined` which means the entire `data` object will be traversed.
+For performance reasons, it is recodmended to set `root` to only the specific segment of `data` you wish to filter.
 - `[options]` - additional options to pass into the transform stream constructor. `objectMode` is always `true`.

 ## Examples